snotskie/ttrpg/site/src/playing.md

 !!! details "DM Note: Endeavor Monstrosities"
     See the [Endeavor Monstrosities](monstrosities.md) page for more details and samples for creating monstrosities for monstrous endeavors.

+### Stealth Endeavors

+Similarly, some campaigns or sessions may involve prolonged tension where the player characters attempt to sneak past guards, escape a prison, perform a heist, or so on!

+These sorts of Endeavors are run like any other Endeavor, with the following additions:

+- **Made Buttons:** At the start of the Endeavor, the DM adds a number of "made buttons" throughout the number line.
+If a character ends any movement on the same space as a made button, then the character is "made" by the watchful eye they are trying to avoid.
+What happens when a character is made this way depends on the Encounter: the party immediately loses, the one character is removed from the Endeavor if they fail a Check whose target is equal to the button's position on the number line, a measure of "alertness" rises, or so on.
+- **Made Buttons Move:** And the end of each round, the made buttons move, according to some set pattern only the DM knows.
+Nothing happens if a made button ends its movement in the same space as a character.
+- **Negative Help:** Whenever a character receives Help, they may choose to subtract the bonus from their roll instead of adding it as usual.

 ## Conditions

 ### Wounds